Atiquizaya

-Atiquizaya is a municipality in the Ahuachapán department of El Salvador.
+Atiquizaya is a district in the Ahuachapán department of El Salvador.

-It covers an area of 66.64 km 2 and as of 2007 has a population of 33,587.
+It covers an area of 66.64 km2 and as of 2007 has a population of 33,587.

 Cantons

 It is divided into the following cantons:

 El Chayal, Salitrero, Tapacún, Tortuguero, El Iscaquilío, Joya del Plantanar, Joya del Zapote, La Esperanza, Loma de Alarcón, Pepenance, San Juan El Espino, Santa Rita, Rincón Grande y Zunca.

 Sports

 The local football club is named C.D.
 Huracán and it currently plays in the Salvadoran Third Division.